Policy, Licensing and COI

 – For clinical trial data, authors should adhere to ICMJE guidelines, providing details on the sharing of de-identified participant data, specific data to be shared, availability of related documents, timeline for data availability, access criteria, and mechanism for sharing.

-Examples of data-sharing statements can be found in Table I of the following link.
+Examples of data-sharing statements can be found in the following link.

 – Third-party data should be made available for peer-review upon request, within the terms of a data use agreement, and in compliance with ethical and legal requirements.